 It is important that the applicant focuses on all these categories to increase the odds of success.
 However, no application can have exceptional scores in all categories.
 (Bhattacharya, et al., 2017).
-An application may have a great approach but lack experienced investigators; the other may have institutional support but lack innovation.
-Therefore aiming a score anywhere between 2-5 should be goals.
+One application may have a great approach but lack experienced investigators; the other may have institutional support but lack innovation.
+Therefore aiming for a score anywhere between 2-5 should be goal.
 (Kopstein, Janice, & Martin, 2010)

 The 9-point rating scale below explains the scores: